pscharnho/WeathAI/README.md

 ### Use of the App:

-For using the app a valid API key form [OpenWeather](https://openweathermap.org/appid) is required.
+For using the app a valid API key from [OpenWeather](https://openweathermap.org/appid) is required.
 Enter this key as a string as user_key in the document App.py.

 ### How it should look: